MS-13 gang associate convicted of murder

 The evidence provided a detailed picture of the operations of the gang, as well as its “simple” code, focused on maintaining control of its territory by murdering rival gang members and killing or viciously injuring anyone who is seen as disrespecting the gang.

-One of the numerous shots fired in the killing of Alvarado -Bonilla in the January of 2017 at the El Campesino deli in Central Islip also seriously wounded a woman clerk behind the counter who survived.
+One of the numerous shots fired in the killing of Alvarado-Bonilla in January 2017 at the El Campesino deli in Central Islip also seriously wounded a woman clerk behind the counter who survived.

-The two assault victims—a man and his uncle-- were attacked in December of 2016 outside the Super Taco restaurant in Brentwood because of supposedly disrespecting the MS-13.
+The two assault victims — a man and his uncle — were attacked in December 2016 outside the Super Taco restaurant in Brentwood because of supposedly disrespecting the MS-13.

 The case was investigated by the FBI’s Long Island Gang Task force which includes Suffolk and Nassau County detectives.

-He faces up to life in prison when he is sentenced in September by U.S. District Court Judge Joseph Bianco.
+He faces up to life in prison when he is sentenced in September by U.S. District Court Judge Joseph Bianco in Central Islip.

-About a dozen members of the gang who were rounded up in the latest crackdown on the gang are awaiting a determination if federal prosecutors will seek the death penalty if they are convicted.
+About a dozen members of the gang who were rounded up in the latest crackdown are awaiting a determination on whether federal prosecutors will seek the death penalty if they are convicted.

-Those slayings include that of Alvarado-Bonilla, three people suspected also of belonging to rival gangs, and two high school girls, Kayla Cuevas and Nisa Mickens.
+Those slayings include that of Alvarado-Bonilla, three people suspected also of belonging to rival gangs, and two high school girls, Kayla Cuevas, 16, and Nisa Mickens, 15.

 Comments